 SPM.mat, etc, are also different, with no compatibility among the different SPM versions.

-SPM12 greatly benefits from the contributions of other packages:
+SPM12 greatly benefits from other open source projects:

 |FieldTrip: A MATLAB toolbox for MEG and EEG data analysis that is being developed at the Donders Institute for Brain, Cognition and Behaviour at Radboud University Nijmegen.|

 Although we have tried hard to produce high quality software, in a project of this size and complexity there are certainly some remaining bugs.
 Please assist us by reporting bugs to the SPM manager <email@example.com>.

-SPM12 updates will be made available from the following address:
+SPM12 updates will be advertised on the mailing list and made available at the following address:

 >> spm_update A new version of SPM is available. >> spm_update update Download and install in progress...
 Success: xx files have been updated.